 - Send positive signals with your body language, this you can practice.

-Go one step ahead
+Stay one step ahead of job interview questions

 Congratulations, you almost made it, your application has been accepted and you have been invited for an interview.
 This means that you have left most of your competitors behind.
 But it also means that your strongest competition is still in the race.